 A worker exposed to benzene for 40 years at the workplace is 155 times more likely to die from leukemia than an unexposed worker.
 Auto mechanics, printers, barge workers, petrochemical workers, and gas truck drivers are at risk.

-Workers that maintain rubber manufacturing equipment and clean the facility are also at risk for long term benzene exposure and related cancers.
-Although they may not be working on the production line or directly handling products containing benzene, they are exposed in an environment with a concentration of airborne benzene fumes.
+Workers that maintain rubber manufacturing equipment and clean the facility are also at risk for long-term exposure and related cancers.
+Although they may not be working on the production line or directly handling products containing benzene, they are exposed in an environment with a concentration of airborne fumes.

 Recently the U.S. Environmental Protection Agency estimated that 5 million Americans, not including those with workplace exposures, face increased cancer risks from benzene and over 60 other common carcinogens.
 Long-term exposure to high levels of benzene in the air can cause AML and MDS.
 Benzene is associated with the following types of cancer:

 The WHO cancer agency may have left out key findings in recent studies, and the reasons are unknown.
-In an important Benzene review, the agency allegedly–according to Consumer Advocate attorneys–underplayed human exposure to the carcinogenic chemical benzene.
+In an important review, the agency allegedly–according to Consumer Advocate attorneys–underplayed human exposure to the carcinogenic chemical.

 The IARC is an international organization funded by 24 member States since 1985, and it has received $48 million from American taxpayers the U.S. National Institutes of Health.